Ryan-Sheehan/comp15/README.md

-# comp15
+# CS0015 Data Structures
-Notes for comp15
+Notes from lecture with Dr. Strange